spsStonyBrook/spsstonybrook.github.io/postMaker/summer.md

 The Undergraduate Research and Creative Activities (URECA) Department funds Stony Brook students doing full-time faculty mentored research over the summer.
 Applicants must seek out a faculty mentor prior to applying.
 There are two programs to choose from: Explorations in STEM, which is geared towards freshmen/sophomores and includes weekly professional development workshops, and URECA, which is geared towards experienced researchers.
 You can find a link to their website [here.](https://www.stonybrook.edu/commcms/ureca/summer/urecasummer.php)

 Many universities have their own university-funded programs similar to URECA/Explorations in STEM.
 Visit individual universities' undergraduate research or physics research websites to learn more.

 ### Research Experience for Undergraduates (REUs)

 REU programs are hosted by individual universities with funding from the National Science Foundation (NSF).
 US Citizenship or Permanent Residency is required for eligibility.
-You can find a link to NSF's search engine of Physics REUs [here.](https://www.nsf.gov/crssprgm/reu/list_result.jsp?unitid=69)
+You can find a link to NSF's search engine of Physics REUs [here.](https://www.nsf.gov/crssprgm/reu/list_result.jsp?unitid=69) Stony Brook also has their own REU program, whose link you can find [here.](https://www.stonybrook.edu/commcms/physics-reu/)

 ### Science Undergraduate Laboratory Internships (SULI)